 Soni would like to thank her online and social media friends for the many precious years of brainstorming with her, making her laugh, and above all things--believing in her.

 When Soni was eight years old, her mother put her in charge of a baby lamb that nearly froze during a severe Minnesota winter storm, and later, following a flood during high school Soni fostered squirrels and a raccoon she called Jasper but she couldn't wait to have her own animals.

 At 18, Soni rescued a puppy nearly 'put down' for being the runt.
 She named him Charlie.

 Over the past several decades, Soni and her children have taken in a menagerie of the "least likely to be loved" animals which generated a palate of lively stories leading to her first novel, Rudy's Rescue.

-"Rudy" was born in a Jeep to Soni and her daughter Raya.
-Together they came up with the story of Rudy's Rescue during trips back and forth to middle school while avoiding encounters with local school bus bullies and Rudy rescued their mornings.
+The story of Rudy was born in a Jeep to Soni and her daughter Raya during their many trips to middle school.
+Together they came up with the story idea and characters while avoiding encounters with local school bus bullies—Rudy rescued their mornings.